finos-labs/dtcch-2025-db/TECHNICAL.md

 ### Key Data Tables:
 1. **Actions Table**: For each KYC process, there are multiple actions which relate to it.
 This table contains the Action Description and its corresponding data point.
 It also contains the latest action activity, correspinding to the evidence sources, Internal, External and Client.
 It also contains the corresponding variables, which are stored as lists of the values.
 2. **KYC Process Table**: Tracks all KYC process in place.
 It maps the KYC Process with the Client ID, Policy ID and Ops ID.
 It also includes the initiation time stamp and Overall Status of the KYC proces.
+This also contains the corresponding risk summary and risk tier.
 3. **KYC Ops Table**: Stores the KYC Operations details, including the ID, Name and Designation.
 4. **Client Table**: Stores client information, including Client ID, Client Name and the file path of the client.
 5. **Policy Table**: Stores policy information, including Policy ID, Policy Name, Policy Version and the file path of the policy.